BenG2256/Milestone3FinalProject/README.md

 ### Backend

--PostgreSQL needs to be installed and running prior to starting the application.
+- PostgreSQL needs to be installed and running prior to starting the application.
 For ease of access, pgAdmin4 is recommended.

 - Sequelize CLI used for database migration handling.